František Pitra

 František Pitra (13 November 1932 – 2 January 2018) was the Prime Minister of the Czech Socialist Republic (then part of Czechoslovakia) from October 11, 1988, through February 6, 1990.
 Like his four predecessors, he was a member of the Communist Party of Czechoslovakia.
 Pitra attended an agricultural engineer in the years 1951–1955 graduated from the University of Agriculture in Brno.
-He obtained his degree in agricultural engineer from the University of Agriculture in Brno (today Mendel University Brno).
+He obtained his degree in agricultural engineer from the University of Agriculture in Brno (today Mendel University in Brno).